yomli/latte-fonts/README.md

 # Latte

 Latte is a modification of Google's Carlito fonts.
+I just wanted a modern version with some straight *g*, so I fired up FontForge and here we are.

 ## List of modifications

-* The stylistic alternate "g" is now the default one on bold and regular weights.
+* The stylistic alternate *g* is now the default one on bold and regular weights.

+See the [FONTLOG](FONTLOG.txt) for a much complete changelog.

+## A word about hinting

+There is no hinting on the OpenType fonts.
+The TrueType fonts, however, are autohinted using [ttfautohint](https://freetype.org/ttfautohint/).

 ## About